-GalmicheLaw Firm, P.C., has more than 34 years of combined experience in providing compassionate and knowledgeable representation, will listen to your situation and help you pursue a resolution of your child custody concerns in the shared best interest of your children and you.
+GalmicheLaw Firm, P.C., has 35 years of combined experience in providing compassionate and knowledgeable representation, will listen to your situation and help you pursue a resolution of your child custody concerns in the shared best interest of your children and you.

 We're ready to help you navigate your child custody matter.
 Call our offices at (636) 552-4841 today!

 There are two types of child custody in any Missouri divorce, legal separation or paternity proceeding: legal custody and physical custody.

 - Legal Custody refers to a parent’s decision-making rights on issues affecting the growth and development of a child, including but not limited to, a child’s health, medical care, education, and schooling.

 In Missouri, the court generally prefers that parents have joint legal custody of their child, but in certain circumstances, there are compelling reasons why the parents should not jointly make decisions for their child, and a sole legal custodian is appointed.

 - Physical Custody refers to the amount of time each parent has the child in their care.
 In a joint physical custody plan, each parent will have a substantial amount of time with the child.

 In Missouri, generally the factors the court may consider in awarding a parent physical custody of their child, include but are not limited to:

 - The interrelationship of the child with parents and siblings